No More Knee Pain! 8 Tips for Avoiding Injury During At-Home Workouts

 Tip 7: Engage in Moderation

-Are you going a little crazy in quarantine?
-Is your solution to work out?
+Are you the type of person who goes hard on fitness and wants to work out.
 All.
 Day.
 Long?
 Props to you for the motivation, but let’s dial it back a bit, shall we?
 According to Johns, “When you’re taking classes in the gym or working out, the Instructor or Trainer most likely has a regimen in mind that let’s certain body parts rest and recover.”
 If you overdo the solo workouts, you’ll lose that crucial rest time, leaving you more susceptible to pesky knee pain and the like.
 Worse, Johns explains, “You won’t see the benefit you’re looking for from your body…only extra fatigue and lack of performance.”

 Tip 8: Heal the Hurt (Injury Related or Otherwise)